westphahl/git-credential-github-app-auth/README.md

 Create a [Github
 App](https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/creating-a-github-app)
-and install it on the repositor or account/organization.
+and install it on the repository or account/organization.

-The app needs to have at least read-only [permission](https://docs.github.com/en/apps/maintaining-github-apps/editing-a-github-apps-permissions) for the "Contents" of the repository.
+The app needs to have at least read [permission](https://docs.github.com/en/apps/maintaining-github-apps/editing-a-github-apps-permissions) for the "Contents" of the repository.